aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/point-clouds/create-point-clouds-java/_index.md

 ---
-title: Convert Mesh to Point Cloud in Java with Aspose 3D API
+title: Convert Mesh to Point Cloud in Java
 linktitle: Convert Mesh to Point Cloud in Java
 second_title: Aspose.3D Java API
 description: Learn how to use the Aspose 3D API to convert mesh to point cloud in Java and efficiently save the point cloud file.